ksamuk/pixy/README.md

 A command-line tool for sensibly estimating average nucleotide diversity within (π) and between (d<sub>xy</sub>) populations from a VCF.
 In particular, pixy accomodates (and encourages) the use of VCFs containing invariant (AKA monomorphic) sites, which are **essential** for the correct computation of π and d<sub>xy</sub>.

-***pixy is currently in active development and not intended for general use.
+***pixy is currently in active development and not ready for general use.
 The software will be fully described in a forthcoming publication.***

 ## Authors
 Kieran Samuk and Katharine Korunes <p>